winter-cardinal/winter-cardinal-ui/README.md

 ### Tree shaking

-The NPM package `@wcardinal/wcardinal-ui` is large in its sizes because all the UI classes and their themes are included.
+The NPM package `@wcardinal/wcardinal-ui` is large in its size because all the UI classes and their themes are included.
 This is why the tree shaking is important for this library.